 And it’s not going to be cheap.
 Or smell very good.

-And they usually come with some pretty scary warnings on the bottle because of the damage they can cause to our bodies.
+They also usually come with some pretty scary warnings on the bottle because of the damage they can cause to our bodies.
 Heck, one day I tried to use drain cleaner and a shower cleaner at the same time and almost passed out due the the fumes the mixing chemicals created!

 Another lifetime ago, I was blessed to work with a woman who had decided to use only natural cleaners due to learning more about carcinogens after her fathers cancer diagnosis.
 It sparked a little something in me, even before I really started my journey into natural living.